 1. Capacity In BTU: How Many Square Feet Are You Looking To Cool Down?

-Obviously, big apartments need a high capacity window air conditioner and small rooms need a low capacity one.
-However, even in 2020, the No. 1 mistake people make when buying a window AC is misjudging how large of a window AC unit they need.
+Obviously, big apartments need a high capacity window air conditioner, and small rooms need a low capacity one.
+However, even in 2021, the No. 1 mistake people make when buying a window AC is misjudging how large a window AC unit they need.

-Getting a too-large unit will needlessly spend too much electricity and getting a one that’s too little (to save money, space) might not be enough to properly cool down your home.
+Getting a too-large unit will needlessly spend too much electricity, and getting a one that’s too little (to save money, space) might not be enough to cool down your home properly.

 To once and for all clear all the mess about the capacity up, let’s make this as simple as possible.

 Here’s a quick BTU calculator you can freely use.
-Just input how many square feet you’re looking to cool down and the calculator will tell you how many BTU window air conditioner you should get:
+Just input how many square feet you’re looking to cool down, and the calculator will tell you how many BTU window air conditioners you should get.

-2. Window Types And Dimensions (Standard, Sliding, Casement)
+2. Types Of Window Air Conditioners (Standard, Sliding, Casement)

 There are different window air conditioners for different window types.
 The most common window type is a so-called double-hang window.
 Most of the (horizontal) window AC units are designed to fit these standard windows.